emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 5.5.2) Container(s): if you have multiple containers, you can use any order.

-5.5.3) Connector(s): if you have multiple connectors, firstly start the exit connecotrs and then start the entry connectors.If you do it the other way around, the queues of the exit connectors will be filled up and the bus will have problems.
+5.5.3) Connector(s): if you have multiple connectors, firstly start the exit connectors and then start the entry connectors.If you do it the other way around, the queues of the exit connectors will be filled up and the bus will have problems.

 5.6) **Go to** Runtime dashboard and check if every flow is still active.